 Origin’s LaTeX App is a great way to add equations to graphs.
-As I detailed in Origin LaTeX App: Under the Hood, the App utilizes MiKTeX as the typesetting engine involved in generating equations that are placed on graphs.
+The App utilizes MiKTeX as the typesetting engine involved in generating equations that are placed on graphs.
 In the process of generating an equation, MiKTeX and the LaTeX App itself must create a number of temporary files.
 These files are saved in a directory typically located on your hard drive at

 username is your actual user name and